 You don't always get to have your choice when you have bad credit.
 It's important to cure poor financial habits and replace them with better, more healthy ones.
 Sometimes, though, you just have to make due.

-For most people, paying back their loan is simple, thanks to the easy to manage payments described in the loan agreement.
+For most people, repayment is simple, thanks to the easy-to-manage payments described in your lending agreement.
 But what happens if you stop making the payments?

 Sometimes life happens and can make paying it back really hard.
 When you don't pay back the amount, you're said to have defaulted.